 Australians account for the maximum number of tourists visiting NZ.
 What stands out is the large presence of Chinese and Japanese.
 46,000 Indians visited NZ in 2015

 Popular tourist activities in New Zealand include sightseeing, extreme adventure sports, nature tourism, hiking and camping.
 New Zealand is marketed abroad as a "clean and green" adventure playground.

 We opted to fly by Malaysian Airways, as the cost and connections were good.
-‘Home to check into a hotel’ in Auckland, including immigration, transit halts and the actual flight is almost 24 h and extremely tiring.
+‘Bangalore to hotel in Auckland’, including immigration, transit halts and the actual flight is almost 24 h and extremely tiring.
 We were really worried about the immigration process concerning food, medicines etc. We went through without any problem.
 We checked into Auckland Airport Kiwi hotel and crashed.

 First thing in the morning we went out and hired a Toyota Corolla for our internal travel.
 Hiring a car is extremely easy.
 An Indian driving license, readable in English, is sufficient.
 One must be very conversant with NZ traffic rules, signage and other regulations.
 100Km/Hr is the driving speed throughout the country.NZ has extremely well laid out roadways, running from North to South.
 Like India, it is also a left hand drive.
 Driving is effortless and tension free, as there is no traffic at all.
 In my opinion there is no other way of doing NZ than by car.

 Auckland in the North Island is the largest and most populous urban area in New Zealand.
 Auckland has a population of 1.4 m which makes up 32 percent of New Zealand's population of 4.6m.The city is bustling with people like any other metropolis.
 The Central Business District is a shade dirtier than its European counterparts like Prague or for that matter Cape Town in SA.